wavebitscientific/datetime-fortran/README.md

 ## Description

-A Fortran library that provides time and date manipulation facilities.
+Time and date manipulation library for Fortran.
 It is freely available under the GNU General Public License v3.

 ## API